Last updated on July 5, 2023

 7. Another thing about frying, you need to have oil at a medium high temperature.
-If it’s too high they will burn and if its too low they will turn soggy.
+If it’s too high they will burn and if it is too low they will turn soggy.

 9. You will know that they are ready when the color will change to pale green and there might be a black residue too.

-1. Always cook Keto Jalapeno’s Stuffed at room temperature.
+- Always cook stuffed Jalapeños at room temperature.
 Or else it might get lumpy.

-4. If you think tying up the chilies is seeming like rocket science to you, then just cut them into two halves and stuff the mince into them.
+- If you think tying up the chilies seems like rocket science to you, then just cut them into two halves and stuff the mince into them.

-5. And if you get really big ones, just chop off the broader end and stuff them whole.
+- And if you get huge ones, just chop off the broader end and stuff them whole.
 But remember to remove the seeds and pith.

 - And if you can’t stand the chilies, you have a pretty decent recipe for lamb mince here.
 Try that!